Which wines to drink on St Patrick's Day

 A plain, old-fashioned dish that works better with beer (bitter or pale ale rather than Guinness, I suggest) than with wine to be honest.
 Otherwise try a decent (but not too alcoholic) Côtes du Rhône or a mature Rioja

 Again I really like stout with this kind of dish but wine-wise I’d be looking at a cru Beaujolais or other Gamay, an inexpensive red Burgundy or a young Syrah.
 Natural wines with their vivid fruit flavours work well with ham.
-Try the Raisins Gaulois I recommend in the Guardian today.
+Try the Raisins Gaulois I recommended in the Guardian a while back.
 Cider would also be a good pairing.

 Another classic St Patrick’s Day dish from Darina Allen.
 Basically this is boiled salted brisket and vegetables - a simple meal that will make any accompanying wine taste sweeter than it otherwise would.
 I’d probably go for an inexpensive red Bordeaux though you could drink a crisp white like an Aligoté, Chablis or Grüner Veltliner.